memri/pod/docs/HTTP_API.md

 * Sets `dateModified` to the database DateTime

 ### GET /v1/deprecated/uri_exists/{uri}
-Check if an item exists with the `uri`.
+⚠️ DEPRECATED Check if an item exists with the `uri`.

-Returns a `true` successfully if such item exists, or returns a `false` successfully if such item does not exist.
+Returns `true` successfully if such item exists, or returns `false` successfully if such item does not exist.

-**DEPRECATED**.

 ### POST /v1/search_by_fields/
 Search items by their fields.